etlegacy/etlegacy/README.md

 This source release contains only the engine and mod code but not any game data, which is still covered by the original EULA and must be obeyed as usual.

-In order to run ET: Legacy you will need to copy the original assets (*pak0.pk3*) to the etmain folder.
+In order to run ET: Legacy you will need to copy the original *pak0.pk3* assets file to the etmain folder.
+In addition, third party mods might also require the *pak1.pk3* and *pak2.pk3* assets files.

 ### Compatibility with Enemy Territory 2.60b